 Exhibit 10.8 helps to clarify this point.
-Exhibit 10.8 shows the realized equity risk premium for a series of periods through 2019, starting with 1926.
-In other words, the first value on the graph represents the average realized equity risk premium over the period 1926-2019.
-The next value on the graph represents the average realized equity risk premium over the period 1927-2019, and so on, with the rightmost value representing the average for a single year, 2019.
+Exhibit 10.8 shows the realized equity risk premium for a series of periods through 2020, starting with 1926.
+In other words, the first value on the graph represents the average realized equity risk premium over the period 1926-2020.
+The next value on the graph represents the average realized equity risk premium over the period 1927-2020, and so on, with the rightmost value representing the average for a single year, 2020.

-Concentrating on the left side of Exhibit 10.8, one notices that the realized equity risk premium when measured over longer periods is relatively stable and has a standard deviation of 0.91.
+Concentrating on the left side of Exhibit 10.8, one notices that the realized equity risk premium when measured over longer periods is relatively stable and has a standard deviation of 0.9.

-Alternatively, the realized equity premia on the right side of Exhibit 10.8 are measured over shorter periods are less stable and have a standard deviation of 3.89.194
+Alternatively, the realized equity premia on the right side of Exhibit 10.8 are measured over shorter periods are less stable and have a standard deviation of 3.5.201

-194 If the unusually large realized equity risk premium measured over the single year of 2019 is excluded (the rightmost bar in Exhibit 10.8), the standard deviation of the realized equity risk premia measured with starting dates 1973-2018 (the right side of Exhibit 10.8) drops to 2.05.
-This is still more than twice the standard deviation of the realized equity risk premia measured with starting dates 1926-1972 (the left side of Exhibit 10.11) of 0.91.
+201 If the unusually large realized equity risk premia measured over the years 2019-2020 (23.0) and the single year 2020 (17.0) are excluded (the rightmost two bars in Exhibit 10.8), the standard deviation of the realized equity risk premia measured with starting dates 1973-2018 drops to 2.5.
+This is still more than twice the standard deviation of the realized equity risk premia measured with starting dates 1926-1972 (the left side of Exhibit 10.8) of 0.9.